 The term moderate exercise is used frequently right now.
 Do you really know what it means?
 (Does anyone?)
 Without a definition it’s up to anyone’s personal interpretation.
 When you’re a woman in the middle of life in the middle of COVID19, should middle of the road exercise be your choice?
+In this post I’m sharing more about the definition of moderate exercise and discussing whether it’s relevant now.

 Questions I Answer in this Post